Guards Armoured Division: Normandy

 On 7 August the Guards had a short break as the Germans concentrated their forces on a counter-offensive against the Americans at Mortain.
 On that day the Guards were given the 11th Armoured Divisions area to defend as well, freeing up the 11th Armoured.
 While not actually trying to launch a major advance, attacks in the local area were fierce, particularly around Chenedolle.
 Support from other arms was also provided, with the Welsh infantry regiment supported by Churchill tanks of the 6th Guards Tank Brigade and the Household Cavalry deploying as infantry in the line for a brief period.

 On the 15th the Germans started to withdraw but were caught in the Falaise pocket, allowing the Guards to recover for a refit.
 Bluecoat had been a success and the combined arms of the battlegroup concept had been proven.
 This would be the way the Guards Armoured Division would operate from now on.
 The division suffered many losses in the operation, though the Allies had enough replacements that they could lose six tanks for every German tank destroyed.
 Crew were a different matter and a consequence of the operation was the removal of the Crusader AA tanks, possible due to the lack of air opposition; their crews were used to man the replacement Shermans provided to the division.

 The Guards were not committed to the fighting in the Falaise pocket, but instead got a chance to rest and regroup.
 On the 27th they were transferred to XXX Corps under Lieutenant-General Brian Horrocks and advanced on the River Seine.
 Due to the near total collapse of the German Army in France they reached and crossed the river on the 29th.
 Here some more changes were made to the Guards organization.
-The use of an Armoured Reconnaissance Regiment had not proved successful, while armoured cars had prove more adept at the role, despite the disadvantage of being more tied to the road network.
+The use of an Armoured Reconnaissance Regiment had not proved successful, while armoured cars had proved more adept at the role, despite the disadvantage of being more tied to the road network.
 Consequently, the 2nd Household Cavalry were formally attached as the official division reconnaissance element.
 This freed up the Welsh Guards tank crews for other duties, and formal battlegroups were formed.
 These were far more organized than the previous ad hoc affair, with each regiment's battalions being merged to form a battlegroup.
 The Grenadier battlegroup consisted of the tanks of the 2nd Battalion and the motor infantry of the 1st Battalion, Grenadier Guards.
 This required some rearranging of the division: although occasionally altered, the Grenadier and Irish groups formed the 5th Brigade, and the Coldstream and Welsh groups made the 32nd Brigade.
 Machine-gun support was provided by the Grenadier Guards for the 5th Brigade and the Royal Northumberland Fusiliers in the 32nd.